UiPath/ProcessMining-pm-utils/README.md

 - When you apply logic to a field and don't want to keep the original.
 - When you join tables and a field with the same name is available on multiple tables.

-Make sure to put the relation also in the from clause.
+Make sure to put the relation also in the from clause without using an alias.
 Otherwise, the table from which you select can't be found.

 Usage: